 Supplier: Artwork Essentials

-They have some square ones which is a good idea.
+The ezPak can carry two wet panels face to face up to 1/4″ in thickness.
+They also have some square ones which is a good idea.
 You can put either a rectangular canvas in it or a square one, or one of each.
 I think I prefer the rubber bands though to the brass latches.
 In my experience with brass latches, they can rotate and the painting can fall out.
-I haven’t used an ExPak so I don’t know if that is a problem or not.
+I haven’t used an EzPak so I don’t know if that is a problem or not.

 These are not well designed in my opinion.
 The sides flex and touch the paintings.
 The slots are too narrow.
 And it wastes space on the two outer slots which should hold a panel facing inwards, not outwards (where it can get damaged by flexing sides).

-How to use them: the loose linen method
+How to use wet panel carriers: the loose linen method

 I like to use the larger size panel carriers such as 11″x14″ (28cm x 36cm) or 12″x16″ (30cm x 40cm).
 I get a piece of lightweight board that fits in the panel carrier.
 Then I cut several pieces of linen that are 2″(5cm) smaller than the board.
 In this way I can tape the linen to the board with drafting or masking tape.